Vestnes Municipality

 The area is known for nature and outdoor pursuits, and has a long history in ship building and maritime crafts.
 The village of Vestnes (Helland) dates back to early medieval times, and has 24-hour ferry and water taxi service with the town of Molde to the northeast.
 The ferry takes about 35-minutes each way.

-The 405 km2 municipality is the 239th largest by area out of the 356 municipalities in Norway.
-Vestnes is the 142nd most populous municipality in Norway with a population of 6,936.
-The municipality's population density is 17.7 PD/km2 and its population has increased by 6.1% over the previous 10-year period.
+The 405 km2 municipality is the 238th largest by area out of the 357 municipalities in Norway.
+Vestnes Municipality is the 144th most populous municipality in Norway with a population of 7,147.
+The municipality's population density is 17.7 PD/km2 and its population has increased by 8% over the previous 10-year period.

 History

 The municipality of Vestnes was established in the fall of 1838 when the western district of the large Veøy Municipality was separated to form its own municipality (see formannskapsdistrikt law).
-On 1 January 1899, the southern district of the municipality (population: 1,408) was separated from Vestnes to form the new municipality of Sylte.
+On 1 January 1899, the southern district of the municipality (population: 1,408) was separated from Vestnes to form the new Sylte Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Vestnes (population: 3,895) and Tresfjord, formerly known as Sylte, (population: 1,319) were merged to form a new, larger municipality called Vestnes.
-On 1 January 2021, the 53 km2 Vågstranda area in the northwestern part of Rauma Municipality was transferred to the neighboring municipality of Vestnes.
+On 1 January 1964, Vestnes Municipality (population: 3,895) and Tresfjord Municipality, formerly known as Sylte Municipality, (population: 1,319) were merged to form a new, larger Vestnes Municipality.

+On 1 January 2021, the 53 km2 Vågstranda area in the northwestern part of Rauma Municipality was transferred into Vestnes Municipality.